someengineering/resoto.com/docs/reference/access-permissions.md

 # Access Permissions

-To use Resoto with all it's features - including cleanup - it requires wide permissions.
+To use Resoto with all it's features—including cleanup—it requires wide permissions.
 It needs to collect all the resources, do tag validations and updates as well as deleting resources.

 To use Resoto in a read-only capacity you can limit access to your cloud provider accordingly.